Updated on July 26th, 2021

 Derby City CrossFit members build off of each other

 Owner and coach Slater Coe takes his community seriously.
-When the “Stay for May” campaign took off, Coe was eager to team up, and so were his members.
-So much so that members spread the code to their friends outside of their immediate circle.
+Coe and his members were eager to participate when the #StayforMay campaign started.
+Members enthusiastically spread the code to friends outside of their immediate gym circle.

 “It was the first time I've seen a major CrossFit vendor actually try and help the boxes and not just in some publicity stunt.
 They were putting real revenue back in our pockets to help us try and weather the storm,” owner Slater Coe said.

-Before the shutdown, Derby City CrossFit hosted social events every month.
-“We always say, ‘It’s hard as hell to make friends as an adult’,” said Coe.
 This Saturday, they will have their first social event in a parking lot under tents.
-They will have spacing in place, set up corn-hole, and other drinking games, O2s in hand to mitigate the morning after.
+They will have spacing in place, set up games like corn hole, and have O2s in hand to mitigate the morning after.

 Loyalty is valued and reciprocated at CrossFit Scioto

-When the gym shutdown was announced, owner Jason Feinstein had about 36 hours to decide what to do.
+CrossFit Scioto owner Jason Feinstein had about 36 hours to decide what to do when the gym shutdown was announced.

-For the first month, some people volunteered to help out the gym in any way they could, while the gym continued to push out virtual content.
-A number of members paid for their memberships through April, even though the gym didn’t necessarily hold people to it.
-By the end of the month, the gym decided that it was their time to ask for something in return.
+People volunteered to help out the gym that first month, and the gym continued to push out virtual content.
+A number of members paid for their memberships through April, even though the gym didn’t require it.

 CrossFit 740's determination overcomes fear

-Lansing saw a huge positive response from members in May, and no one ended up pausing their membership.
+Lansing saw a positive response from members in May, and no one on his team paused their memberships.
 Lansing was equally committed to rewarding his members’ trust, and he took careful measures to maintain a clean and sanitized environment for each athlete.

 CrossFit 740 adapts to a new system for their athletes.